RuihaoQiu/Python-notes/data-structure.md

 ### Tuple
-Tuples are heterogeneous data structures and it is immutable. tuple is faster than list, but less flexible.
+Tuples are heterogeneous data structures and it is immutable.
+Tuple is faster than list, but less flexible.

 - Examples
 ```